What Is Bonfire Night a question everyone asks once in their life, being brief, Bonfire night is when we all come together as a community.

 (Images, Photographer: Geoff Charles (1909-2002))

 Why Do We Celebrate

-Guy Fawkes night is an old English tradition, If you travel back 400 years, it was to celebrate with great fires for the failed plot to kill King James VI of Scotland and I of England.
+Guy Fawkes night is an old English tradition, Over 400 years, it was to celebrate with a great bonfire for the failed plot.

-Come back over 400 years we celebrate with small garden bonfires and regulated fireworks.
-We still keep the old traditional food around bonfires such as cooked jacket potatoes and Yorkshire parkin.
+We still keep the old traditional food around bonfires such as cooked jacket potatoes and Yorkshire Parkin.

-Even include school children and home activity of building Guy Fawkes effigies for the local firework displays or for the DIY Garden fireworks display.
+Even include school children and home activity of building Guy Fawkes effigies for the local firework displays.

 Modern Day Bonfire Night

-Modern Bonfire night is not declining, In most situations it is more of a priority of when and where we can use fireworks and have bonfires.
+Bonfire night is not falling, In most situations, it is more of a priority of when and where we can use fireworks.

-Are you working through Bonfire Night Beginners guide, return back to it here for Lesson 3:.
-Or, if you prefer Use the exploring links below or browse the menu above.
+Finally, Are you working on Guy Fawkes Beginners guide, return to it here for Lesson 3.
+Or, if you prefer, Use the exploring links below or browse the menu above.